blakesmith/micropad/firmware/serial_protocol.md

 uses a standard USB-CDC communication driver.

 The first byte indicates the message type, followed by message arguments.
 Successful responses return a 0 byte, error codes non-zero.
+All message frames are 4 byte aligned (32 bit frames).

 ## Message Types